A large-scale study by Harvard University found that, on average, our minds are filled with negative thoughts 47% of the time.

 In his book Bliss Brain, Dawson Church, founder of the National Institute for Integrative Healthcare in the U.S., describes how the Default Mode Network is shut down in mystics’ brains.

-He explains the Default Mode Network shuts down when mystics enter the present moment, the only place where you can find true happiness.
+He explains that the Default Mode Network shuts down when mystics enter the present moment, the only place where you can find true happiness.

 Another critical difference in the minds of the mystics is an activation of the happiness and compassion networks.